 Class 2 Foundation

-Mrs Savage, Mrs Hobson and the team are excited to welcome you all to Glebelands and to your Reception year.
-We are looking forward to having lots of fun this term!
+Mrs Hobson, Mrs Savage and all the Foundation team are excited to welcome you to Glebelands and to your Reception year.
+We are looking forward to having lots of fun this year!

 We hope that the information below is useful but please don't hesitate to send us a message via Dojo or e-mail if you have any questions or concerns and we will endeavour to get back to you as soon as possible.
 Should you need to pass on any urgent information, for example, a change in who is collecting your child, please leave a message with the Office, as Dojo messages and e-mails may not get seen until later in the day.